 Online Services to easily apply for small building permits, pay for parking or speeding tickets, and more.

-drop boxes located at the front and back of City Hall.
+drop boxes located at the front and back of City Hall and many services are available at

 Make a Suggestion forum provides residents with an organized way of expressing, categorizing, and collaborating on suggestions for their City; it also provides City staff with the means to identify and measure ideas that are supported by the community.
 Make a suggestion and/or vote on others at